chtrembl/azure-cloud/petstore/06-configure-ado-pipeline-for-ci-cd-into-aks/README.md

 You will see the build id (matches Azure Container Registry) as well as the container runtime too!

-This is handy to ensure what your viewing at runtime within your application is what mathces what was just built :)
+This is handy to ensure what your viewing at runtime within your application is what matches what was just built :)

 Head to Azure Portal, find your AKS Cluster, view workloads and you'll see the same matching pod as depicted in your curl results